Ready to Audition? Here's what you need to know.

 Each actor must sign up on our website for an audition appointment.
 Please print and fill out the audition form listed with that show and bring with you.
 Make sure to list all know conflicts, as well as potential conflicts on your form.
 It is important that we know all potential conflicts in order to create the most efficient rehearsal schedule.

 Please arrive 15 minutes before your appointment to check in.
-Bring your completed audition form, resume if you have one, and a current headshot (this can be any recent photo.)
+Bring your completed audition form, resume if you have one, headshots are no longer required.

 We ask you to prepare a 1 min musical theatre style song with an accompaniment track.
-There will be a CD player and speaker connection for phones and mp3 players.
+There will be a speaker connection for phones and mp3 players.
 Have the music cued up to where your singing would begin.
 Choose a song that showcases your voice.
 New to musical theatre and auditioning?
 Just sing anything you know or are comfortable with.
 Remember, the director and production team are excited to meet you and want you to succeed!